layor2257/hydrogen-devops-Challenge/README.md

  2. ### The second task

-    This question asks me to explain how you would deploy an application that requires 2.5 GB of memory to a Kubernetes cluster that has two node pools, each with specific
+    This question asks me to explain how I would deploy an application that requires 2.5 GB of memory to a Kubernetes cluster that has two node pools, each with specific
     computing resources.
 Additionally, the First Node pool has 1GB of Memory and 1 CPU and the Second Node pool has 3GB of Memory and 2
     CPUs.

     Based on the information provided in the question, the first node pool with 1GB of memory is not suitable for deploying an application that requires 2.5GB of memory.
 Therefore,
-    you should target the second node pool with 3GB of memory and 2 CPUs for this deployment.
+    I would target the second node pool with 3GB of memory and 2 CPUs for this deployment.

     In order to achieve the usage of the second node pool, I would use `Node affinity rules`.
 Node affinity is a concept in Kubernetes that allows you to influence the scheduling of pods onto nodes based on custom rules or conditions.
-Node affinity rules help you control the placement of pods and ensure that they are scheduled on nodes that meet certain criteria or conditions.
+Node affinity rules help you
+    Control the placement of pods and ensure that they are scheduled on nodes that meet certain criteria or conditions.

-    The Kubernetes Deployment Manifest
+    The Kubernetes Deployment Manifest:

   ```
   apiVersion: apps/v1